jahilldev/astro-auto-load/README.md

 ## Limitations

 - **Only works in SSR mode** (not static builds)
-- **Loaders run on-demand** - Results are cached per request, but there's no persistent caching across requests
+- **Per-request execution** - Loaders execute on each request; results are cached within the request but not across requests
-- **Loaders cannot access component props** - Loaders receive the `context` object (route params, URL, request) but not props
+- **Loaders cannot access component props** - Loaders receive the `context` object (route params, URL, request) but not props passed to the component
+- **Build-time discovery** - Component tree is analyzed at build time, so dynamic imports or runtime-conditional components won't have their loaders extracted

+**What IS supported:**

+- ✅ Direct imports (`import Child from './Child.astro'`)
+- ✅ Slot-based composition (children passed via `<slot />`)
+- ✅ Deeply nested component trees (any depth)
+- ✅ Conditional rendering with `{condition && <Component />}` (loader is extracted, just won't execute if component doesn't render)
+- ✅ Component reuse (same component used multiple times)

+**What is NOT supported:**

+- ❌ Dynamic imports (`const Component = await import('./Component.astro')`)
+- ❌ Static site generation (requires SSR)

 ### Server Islands